The United States alone uses an average of 58,164,139 Ziploc bags per year. (Bennett)

-Nationwide since June 1 2022, TSA screened an average of 2.27 million people per day, which is a 16% increase over last year's volumes
+Nationwide TSA screens an average of 2.66 million people per day,

-TSA does not take responsibility for you missing your flight if there are long lines at security.
-It is your responsibility to be prepared and allow enough time to get to your gate once you arrive at the airport.
+TSA does not take responsibility for you missing your flight It is your responsibility to be prepared and allow enough time to get to your gate once you arrive at the airport.

 All liquids, aerosals, gels, creams and pastes that are carried on in a cabin bag must meet the following requirements: Size 3.4 oz (100ml) or less per container and all containers must fit in a quart size clear bag.
 While many airports do not make you take them out of your carry on any longer they still must be contained in 1 quart size clear bag and in 3.4 oz containers or smaller.
 Some airports still may ask you to take them out of your bag.